ferasbg/glioAI/docs/Abstract.md

 * Incentivize (platform) users with app-specific crypto tokens to reward them in proportion to the amount of value they export to assist in helping other physicians with making a prognosis etc.
 ### Reflection
 * Given the current state that the model itself has been trained on a limited set(s) of patient MRI images with great accuracy, there is alot of area for improvement in terms of deploying extensive data augmentation (diversity of input image data for training), feature design, and overall application engineering and usability.
-## Future Work
-* I: Main Focus for the Future
-* II: Developmental Scope for 2020s
-* III: Reflection on Targets

 # Phase I: Build Crowdsourcing Protocols for Doctors in Need of Diagnostic Feedback

 * The future of GlioAI lies in the idea of turning into a decentralized and pseudononymous crowdsourcing platform for medical practicioners and verified physicians and healthcare providers within the context of deep-knowledge tasks to further prune outputs from machines & automated systems ranging in disease detection and other areas in health.